In this article, we talk about how CBD helps men and women and can CBD improve libido?

-This also relates to women who are affected by CBD due to their levels of estrogen, but it expresses itself in a different way.
 Estrogen is an important major hormone in women.
 It affects everything from mood to menstrual cycle to interest in sex.

 To summarize, because women have different hormones and genetic makeups than men, they may experience different effects from using any sort of cannabis product.
-They may experience more pain relief and are generally a little more sensitive to CBD’s effects.

 Stopping Other Medications?

-A recent article published by Forbes, “Survey: Nearly Half Of People Who Use Cannabidiol Products Stop Taking Traditional Medicines,” found a very interesting correlation between women and CBD use.
+A recent article published by Forbes, “Survey: Nearly Half Of the People Who Use Cannabidiol Products Stop Taking Traditional Medicines,” found a very interesting correlation between women and CBD use.